codacy/codacy-pmd/src/main/resources/docs/description/java_migrating_ReplaceHashtableWithMap.md

+Since: PMD 3.4

-Consider replacing `Hashtable` usage with the newer `java.util.Map` if thread safety is not required.
+Consider replacing Hashtable usage with the newer java.util.Map if thread safety is not required.

-Ex:
+Example(s):
 ```
 public class Foo {
 	void bar() {